Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 #API Central connectivity
 #
 CENTRAL_AUTH_CLIENTID=AnApiCentralServiceAccountClientId
+CENTRAL_AUTH_PRIVATEKEY=<path>/to/private_key.pem
+CENTRAL_AUTH_PUBLICKEY=<path>/to/public_key.pem
 CENTRAL_ORGANIZATIONID=TheOrganizationIDfromAmplifyCentral
 CENTRAL_ENVIRONMENT=AmplifyCentralEnvironmentName
 ```

-If you are either struggling with a variable value or you want to benefit from the advanced agents features (API filtering / SSL security / proxy access / logging), the following section describes all the variables the agents (discovery / traceability) rely on.
+If you are either struggling with a variable value or want to benefit from the advanced agents features (API filtering / SSL security / proxy access / logging), the following section describes the variables the agents (Discovery / Traceability) rely on.

 ## Complete variable list for advanced features